codeforamerica/city-tech-documentation/browser-upgrade.md

 * Your support time is probably increased because more problems will occur on an older browser.
 Modern browsers will actually reduce calls for tech support.
 * Modern browsers benefit from bug fixes, and security patches that reduce your own support burden.
 * The benefits of your staff being able to perform their jobs better with modern browsers can result in other savings for your organization.
+* Procuring software that works on older versions of IE is a time and cost burden to your budget.
+For instance, one startup estimated that supporting Internet Explorer [doubled or tripled their development time](http://techcrunch.com/2012/04/01/bootstrapped-startup-saves-over-100k-by-dropping-ie/), which resulted in ballooning the cost.
+This additional time is one reason why Code for America apps do not always have the luxury of supporting older browsers.
+Imagine, though, how much money is sunk into procuring Internet Explorer-friendly software projects because the up-front investment wasn't deemed worth it.

 > __“Our staff won’t know how to use other browsers.”__